 – MS56.3 – Electrical

 – MS56.2 – Chassis

 Personal and social development and functional skills are compulsory elements of the course.
 The course will have a practical focus with the emphasis on gaining the skills and an understanding of tasks on light vehicles.
 The aim is to give you confidence in procedures to an advanced level and full understanding of the related theory, so you will be given opportunities to practice skills and techniques learnt in our fully equipped motorsport vehicle workshop.

-Entry to this course requires one reference.
+Direct entry to this course requires one reference.
 It is desirable that you can demonstrate 90% attendance at your last place of study or work.
-GCSEs in both English and maths at grade 4 or above is required along with a positive attitude towards learning in the automotive industry.
-A suitable level 1 qualification or motor vehicle maintenance experience is desirable but not essential.
+GCSEs in both English and maths at grade 4 or above is required, plus 2 further GCSEs at grade 4 including a science or technical based subject.